jawslouis/GenshinStudio/README.md

+## Note: This program is no longer being maintained.
+Unfortunately, it does not work with the latest version of the game.

 # TeapotStudio
 Extract 3D models and textures for use in the [MakePlace: Teapot](https://jawslouis.itch.io/teapot) app.
 The version distributed with the app requires the .NET Desktop Runtime 6.0.
 Variants depending on other versions of .NET can be downloaded [here](https://github.com/jawslouis/TeapotStudio/releases).